The Stages of Marital Crisis

 Snide remarks are showing up in the relationship, as is an occasional bad attitude.

-In this graphic one person (but it could be both people) stands back and watches what is going on in the relationship to see if their concern and unhappiness continues, and when they realize that it is, they back away from their partner ever so slightly.
+In this graphic, one person (or both people) stands back and watches what is going on in the relationship to see if their concern and unhappiness persist, and when they realize it does, they back away from their partner ever so slightly.

 Stage Three – Detachment.

-Unhappiness and ugly remarks have spread from being between the two partners, to taking place around others, such as family and friends.
+Unhappiness and ugly remarks have spread from being confined to the two partners to affecting others, such as family and friends.

 Sometime during the detachment stage, the unhappy partner’s unhappiness increases to the point of being unbearable.
-Just being detached with outside distractions no longer does the trick.
-So in the final part of this stage the unhappy partner turns all the way around and pulls away from their partner.
-Many times, they reveal the sad truth: They are unhappy in the relationship and not sure they want to remain married.
+Just being detached from outside distractions no longer does the trick.
+So in the final part of this stage, the unhappy partner turns all the way around and pulls away from their partner.
+Often, they reveal the sad truth: they are unhappy in the relationship and unsure they want to remain married.

-When the partner turns all the way around and away from the marriage when the truth and seriousness of the unhappiness is revealed, the true Marriage Crisis begins.
+When the partner turns all the way around and away from the marriage, and the truth and seriousness of the unhappiness are revealed, the true Marriage Crisis begins.

 “The Marriage Crisis begins in earnest when both partners are completely aware that the marriage may end due to one partner’s extreme unhappiness.” – Doctor Becky